asa128/Audio-OFDM/README.md

 Cylic prefixing reduces the effects of multipath interference (echos), slightly incorrect receiver synchronization, and distortions at the symbol change times caused by the bandpass filter.

 A chirp pulse before the pilot symbol is used for synchronization, so the receiver knows exactly when to begin decoding.
+A matched filter with the same chirp is utilized in the receiver to accomplish this task.
 The reason for using the chirp signal is described by this video https://www.youtube.com/watch?v=Jyno-Ba_lKs

 A steep (512th order) bandpass filter is used to greatly reduce out of band emissions.